 Summary conviction penalty: A fine of $12 000 or imprisonment for 3 years, or both.

-[Clause 5 inserted by No. 67 of 2004 s.
+[Clause 5 inserted: No. 67 of 2004 s.
 42.]

 6. Duty not to make improper use of position

 (1) An officer must not, whether within or outside the State, make improper use of his or her position as such to gain, directly or indirectly, an advantage for himself or herself or for any other person or to cause detriment to the Authority.